 Who’s favorite side dish is mashed potatoes?!
-Me me me me me!!
-Belle Belle Belle Belle!!
-We love mashed potatoes, AKA, the ultimate comfort food.
+Me me me!!
+Belle Belle Belle!!
+We love mashed potatoes, the ultimate comfort food.

 This is a simple but delicious recipe for mashed potatoes.
 I use it as a base for many variations.
-I serve them with white or brown gravy.
-I make them “loaded” meaning I incorporate shredded cheese, bacon crumbles and diced green onions.
-Sometimes I just add chopped garlic and parsley.
-I’ll even get fancy and do 1/2 cup sour cream and fresh dill.
+White or brown gravy.
+“Loaded” with shredded cheese, bacon crumbles and diced green onions.
+Sometimes I add chopped garlic and parsley.
+Or a 1/2 cup sour cream and fresh dill.
 Whatever the variation, they come out great every time because this is the BEST mashed potato recipe.

-Next, put these guys in a large pot and cover with a couple inches of salted water.
+Next, place them in a large pot and cover with a couple inches of heavily salted water.

-Once the water begins boiling, I let them boil for 15-20 minutes.
+Once the water begins boiling, boil for 15-20 minutes.
 You can easily tell the potatoes are ready once they become “fork-tender”…. so…. poke them with a fork.
-Are they tender enough that your poke was effortless?
-If so, they’re done. 🙂
+The sides should flake off easily.

-Then I “mash.”
 You can use a potato masher, or a hand mixer… or even a stand mixer if you choose!
+Begin mashing.
 I typically use my hand mixer.

-Next comes the milk.
-I start by incorporating a little at a time until I have the consistency I want.
+Now add warmed milk (and heavy cream if using).
+Start by incorporating a little at a time until you have the consistency you want.

 The Best Mashed Potatoes